 At present, Chipotle pays tuition fees for more than 75 online programs in technology and business.
 It is scattered across nine different institutions, including Wilmington University, Purdue University Global, and Oregon State University.

 An employee should be employed for at least 120 days and work fifteen hours a week to qualify for the program.
 Just recently, Chipotle announced that they are offering more academic programs later this year, such as supply chain management, culinary arts, and agriculture.

-Boeing is one multi-billion aerospace manufacturing company that has invested more than $1.7 billion solely for tuition assistance for its employees.
-Called the “Learning Together” program, this tuition assistance program gives Boeing employees the chance to earn any certificate or college degree (online or in-person) in selected STEM programs without spending personal money for educational expenses, including books and entrance exams.
+Boeing is one multi-billion aerospace manufacturing company that has invested more than $1.7 billion solely in tuition assistance for its employees.
+Called the “Learning Together” program, this tuition assistance program gives Boeing employees a chance to earn any certificate or college degree (online or in-person) in selected STEM programs without spending personal money on educational expenses, including books and entrance exams.